 - How many days do I need in Kenya?

 It totally depends on the breadth and depth of your safari.
 Our trips are concentrated in 5-14 days, with reasonable arrangements for every day.
 Within a week, you can take some classic wildlife safaris to spot different animals in Lake Nakuru National Park, Maasai Mara National Reserve, and Amboseli National Park.
 With more than a week, you can extend your safari to Tsavo West and Tsavo East National Park, and explore some tribe culture of savannah.
 Contact us to customize your Kenya safari, and any part can be altered to fit your needs.

 - Can I combine my visit to Kenya with another country?

 Yes.
 With our tailor-made service, it is easy to extend your Kenya tour to more destinations, such as Tanzania, Egypt, South Africa, Zimbabwe, etc. Get our perfect-combined Africa tour, you can discover more of Africa from cultural heritages to natural sceneries to wildlife.
 You can choose the now available African tour packages on our website, or contact us to customize your multi-country trip according to your requirements.

 - Do I need to purchase travel insurance?

 Travel insurance is not mandatory.
-But to ensure you are protected against any unexpected accident injury or illnesses, it is highly recommended to buy travel insurance before your departure.
+But to ensure you are protected against any unexpected accident injury or illnesses, it is highly recommended to buy travel insurance before going on a Kenya safari.

 - What to pack for Kenya?